 Timeframes

-For example, instead of showing data from the default last 24 hours, you can select any of the available options to show data from the last 7 days, 30 days, this / last month, this / last year etc.
+For example, instead of showing data from the default last 24 hours, you can select any of the available options (e.g. last 7 days, last month) or customise (e.g. last 4 hours, specific date/time range).

 By default, tiles inherit whichever timeframe the dashboard uses, and dashboards display data using a timeframe of the last 24 hours.